+Zucchini in Italian sauce is one of my favorite mixtures, using my two most favorite vegetables.
 Zucchini is about to come into season, along with tomatoes, for those who live in areas with a longer growing season.
-This is my favorite recipe using those two vegetables, though it will be another month or two before I will be harvesting those two vegetables.
+This is my favorite recipe canning recipe using those two vegetables, though it will be another month or two before I will be harvesting those two vegetables.

 Back in the day, when canned food used to be made from real food (non-gmo) without tons of poison I cannot pronounce nor would even feed to someone I detested, I loved the canned zucchini in Italian sauce.
 My Mom swears my great-grandma used to make this, I do not remember her making this dish, I only remember her wonderful berry cobblers. (drool…)